cosmos/sdk-tutorials/academy/ibc/ibc-tooling.md

 <HighlightBox type="tip">

 If you want a visualization of the network, just click on the network icon in the upper-right-hand corner.
-This redirects you to the (IOBSCAN Network State Visualizer)[https://www.iobscan.io/#/]:
+This redirects you to the [IOBSCAN Network State Visualizer](https://www.iobscan.io/#/):

 ![IOBScan Network State Visualizer](/academy/ibc/images/iobscan2.png)